FPGAArcade/replay_webdocs/docs/guide/replay1/hardware.md

 <!-- TODO: Link to jamma info/cable -->
 The replay provides several ways to connect to a display with the main connection via the rear DVI-I socket.
-Alternatives include a jamma expansion port and depending on your Replay board revision, composite out.
+Alternatives include a jamma expansion port and depending on your Replay board revision, SVHS and composite out.

 ::: tip
 Audio over DVI/HDMI is not supported on the Replay 1.
 For audio output you will